FerretDB/FerretDB/website/blog/2024-12-18-run-managed-ferretdb-taikun-cloudworks.md

 It may take a few minutes to install the FerretDB instance.

-Once its installed and ready, you should have the following log output:
+Once its installed and ready, you should see an output similar to the following:

 ```text
 ---------------------------------------------------